 Appealing exam results

-If you receive a grade you do not believe to be correct, you have the right to appeal about it.
+If you receive a grade you do not believe to be correct, you have the right to get an explanation of the grading and appeal about it.
 You can also appeal if you believe formal errors have occurred during the examination.

 Appeals for new assessment of grade, right to explanation of given grade and complaints regarding formal errors in connection with examinations are regulated by the Universities and Colleges Act §§ 3-9, 5-2 and 5-3.

-- You may ask for an explanation of the given grade orally or in writing, for example by e-mail to the department responsible for the course in question.
-The deadline for requesting an explanation of grade is one week after the results have been published.
+- The deadline for requesting an explanation of your grade is one (1) week after the results have been published.

 - The new grade may be higher, lower or identical to the initial grade.